 Nothing says springtime like green tea, according to Smith head teamaker Ravi Kroesen.
 “It really captures the essence of spring,” he muses.
 “If you drink green tea at its freshest point, it’s like drinking spring in a cup.”

 That’s because the optimum time to harvest green tea is in the spring—so naturally, that’s the season when Kroesen and Smith’s tea buyers scoop up those light-colored leaves.
-The result is a series of tantalizing, high-quality teas—from Mao Feng Shui, to Jasmine Silver Tip, to Rose City Genmaicha—imbued with rich, buttery, floral notes.
+The result is a series of tantalizing, high-quality teas—from Spring Greens, to Jasmine Silver Tip, to Rose City Genmaicha—imbued with rich, buttery, floral notes.

 Antioxidants aren’t green tea’s only nutritional asset.
 The refreshing and rejuvenating brew also contains an amino acid called L-theanine, which boosts the production of alpha brain waves and dopamine.
 That means sipping green tea may enhance mental agility, focus, and cognition—and support relaxation.
 It was that combination of effects that first attracted Kroesen to the beverage many years ago.
 “I found that green tea could keep my energy level high while [helping me stay] calm and clear-headed throughout the day,” he recalls.
 When paired with caffeine, L-theanine also appears to improve memory, according to multiple studies.